Marijuana Legal in Mexico by 2021? Here's the Latest.

-Below are the key points of Mexico's proposed cannabis legalization bill.
+Below are some of key points of Mexico's current cannabis legalization bill.

-2. Adults 18+ could possess & cultivate marijuana for personal use and grow up to 20 registered plants;
+2. Adults 18+ could possess & cultivate marijuana for personal use and grow up to six plants

 4. Personal possession would be capped at 28 grams, but possession of up to 200 grams would be decriminalized;

-6. Public consumption would be permitted except in non-designated spaces.
+5. Public consumption would be permitted except in places where tobacco is prohibited.

 What Will be the Impact of Legal Cannabis In Mexico?

 According to Motley Fool, Mexico's entry into the adult use cannabis marketplace would drive total global sales to $104 billion by 2024, a +850 percent increase when compared to today's figures.
 At the same time, economists have forecasted that, with a potential base of over 1.4 million regular domestic users, Mexico could receive over $1.2 Billion in new, annual tax revenue.